SamitHuang/mindone/examples/stable_diffusion_v2/laion_train.md

 #### Notes on download failure issue:
 - Some urls can become invalid.
 The success rate has dropped to around 80% from the day when LAION dataset was released,
 - Without proxy in CN, the success rate can further drop to around 50%.
-- For detailed reasons for download failures, you can check the log file in `{output_dir}/{id}_stats.json` and try to fix them (e.g. no-certifate error can be easily fixed if happened)
+- For detailed reasons for download failures, you can check the log file in `{output_dir}/{id}_stats.json` and try to fix them
+    - no-certifate error - fix by adding `-k` to curl download command in img2dataset source code

 ### Step 4.
 Generate Annotation File for Training